Jakub Józef Orliński: Professional musical career

 In 2019, he won the O!Lśnienie cultural award presented by Onet and the city of Kraków in the category of classical music and jazz.
 In October, he won the Gramophone Classical Music Award in the category of Young Artist of the Year.
 In 2020, he received the Paszport Polityki Award presented by the Polityka yearly in the category of classical music.

 A second album Facce d'amore, consisting of "a wide-ranging and well-chosen collection devoted to the many faces of love" from operas by Cavalli, Boretti, Bononcini, Scarlatti, Handel, Predieri, Matteis and Conti, prompted reviewer Brian Robins to commend the singer's "talents as a dramatic singer" and his stylish ornamentation, summing up his voice as "sweet-toned".

 In September 2020, he received the Best Singer of the Year title in Berlin awarded by the readers of the Opernwelt magazine.
 He made his debut at the Metropolitan Opera, NYC, in December 2021 after having been chosen to play the role of Orpheus’s alter-ego in Matthew Aucoin’s opera Eurydice.

 In 2021, he received a Grammy Award nomination in the Best Opera Recording category for his performance in Handel: Agrippina conducted by Maxim Emelyanychev (Il Pomo d'Oro).
+That year he also performed early music by Italian composers with Il Pomo d’Oro ensemble, conducted by Zefira Valova, at the Théâtre du Capitole in the southwestern French city of Toulouse.

 In January 2022, he debuted at London's Royal Opera House in the role of Didymus in Katie Mitchell's production of George Frideric Handel's oratorio Theodora.
+He added another Handel opera to his repertoire in 2023 when he appeared as Athamas and as Cupid in Semele in Munich.

 Having taken the role of Gluck's Orfeo into his repertoire, he has sung in the opera in several venues; for the production by Matthew Ozawa at San Francisco Opera in November 2022, Orliński opened the opera dancing a break routine.
 One reviewer commented that he was "cast to perfection", and with soprano Meigul Zhang "sang and acted wonderfully, with piquant, youthful urgency".
+A complete recording of the original Vienna version of Orfeo ed Euridice conducted by Stefan Plewniak was released in 2024, where one reviewer noted the "touching simplicity [Orliński] brings to the role".
+March 2025 saw Orliński "smooth and rounded of tone and rising to every technical demand" as Ottone in Handel's Aggrippina at the Zurich Opernhaus.